 Skip to contents

-This function returns the bootstrap critical value of the statistic $$T^B=\max_{1\le j\le p}\frac{1}{\sqrt{mq}}\sum_{k=1}^{m} \hat{A}_{j,k} \cdot \varepsilon_{k}$$ based on \(B\) block multiplier bootstrap samples.
+This function returns the bootstrap critical value of the statistic $$T^B=\max_{1\le j\le p}\frac{1}{\sqrt{mq}}\sum_{k=1}^{m} \hat{A}_{j,k} \cdot \varepsilon_{k},$$ where the \(\varepsilon_{k}\) are independent standard normal random variables, based on \(B\) block multiplier bootstrap samples.

 Usage